OSTP/PhysicsArtofModelling/README.md

 7. Work and energy
 8. Potential energy and conservation of energy
 9. Gravity
-10. Linear momentum and centre of mass
+10. Linear momentum and the centre of mass
 11. Rotational dynamics
 12. Rotational energy and momentum
 13. Simple harmonic motion